What is Energizer® Personal Care doing to help minimize the impact of its products on the environment?

 What were the results?

 The LCA showed that the impact of batteries is relatively small.
 When used in low, moderate and high drain electronic devices, no single battery type has the lowest impact on the environment across a wide range of environment impact categories.
 Alkaline, Lithium and Carbon Zinc chemistries and Nickel Metal Hydride rechargeable batteries all offer environmental benefits and shortcomings.
 To minimize impact and maximize the benefits of batteries, consumers need to choose the right battery for the right device.
+[PAGEBREAK]

-What action is Energizer taking as a result of the LCA findings?
+What action is Energizer® taking as a result of the LCA findings?

-First, Energizer’s technology and engineering teams are “designing for the environment” to maximize the functionality of products while minimizing the impact on the environment, for example, removal of Teflon from our lithium batteries or removal of PFOA from our product materials.
+First, Energizer®’s technology and engineering teams are “designing for the environment” to maximize the functionality of products while minimizing the impact on the environment.
+For example: removal of Teflon from our lithium batteries or removal of PFOA from our product materials.

 Does Playtex® offer BPA-free products?

 As a leader, Playtex led the market introduction of a line of completely BPA-free infant care products.
 You can be assured that all Playtex products are completely BPA-free.
+[PAGEBREAK]

-How has Energizer Personal Care made its packaging more sustainable?
+How has Energizer® Personal Care made its packaging more sustainable?

-How has Energizer Household Products made its packaging more sustainable?
+How has Energizer® Household Products made its packaging more sustainable?

-Like our counterparts in Energizer Personal Care, Household Products has also made significant improvements in packaging.
+Like our counterparts in Energizer® Personal Care, Household Products has also made significant improvements in packaging.
 In the last several years, we have reduced the use of plastic by 95% in our Lighting Products Packaging, replacing it with recyclable paperboard or corrugated packaging.

 In addition, we have right-sized the gauge thickness of battery blister cards ensuring we are maintaining package integrity while minimizing material use.
 We utilize recycled paperboard materials when possible, or require Certified Sustainably Forested paperboard.
+[PAGEBREAK]

-Does Energizer encourage battery recycling?
+Does Energizer® encourage battery recycling?

-Yes, Energizer encourages recycling because we believe in creating less waste, and we’re committed to creating use and value for the output of the recycling process.
-Energizer led the industry to redefine the strategy on collection and recycling, leading to the creation of the Corporation for Battery Recycling (CBR) in the United States.
+Energizer® led the industry to redefine the strategy on collection and recycling, leading to the creation of the Corporation for Battery Recycling (CBR) in the United States.
 Since 2011, CBR has been working with stakeholders throughout the U.S. to pilot programs to provide insight to the optimal collection, shipping, sorting and processing methods.
 The vision for the future is to have a program that provides ready access to collection/recycling and has a positive environmental impact, and that all battery manufacturers participate in the program.
 If a country, state or municipality has elected to collect and recycle some type or all types of batteries, we are actively participating in the collection and recycling efforts.
 We are firmly committed to exploring new ideas and emerging technologies that may offer better solutions for recycling.

 For more information on recycling programs in your area, please contact your local municipality or contact our partner Earth 911.